 - I am enrolled as a special admit student pursuant to Education Code section 76001.

 Students may enroll in up 18 units in each semester and up to 7 units in summer/winter session.
 Student who have completed a minimum of 15 units in a given semester with a grade point average of at least 3.0 and have a minimum cumulative grade point average of at least 3.0 may petition for permission to enroll in units above the maximum.

 Students who have earned 100 or more degree applicable units and lose priority registration may request an appeal through the Counseling Center.

-Special Admit Packet for Spring 2016 will be available in December.
+Special Admit Packet for Spring 2016 is available here.

 The Special Admit program is designed for high school juniors and seniors who would benefit from taking advanced scholastic or vocational work at Mt.
 San Antonio College.

 All documents are provided in Adobe PDF format unless otherwise indicated.
 Click here to download Acrobat Reader if you do not have a PDF reader already installed.